To create a website you need three parts:

 1) A Domain

 Most web-developers own client domains meaning, that they can hold your site hostage if you decide to change direction.
 I always suggest that clients manage their own domains.
-Godaddy is the biggest provider of domains, it has impeccable customer service, allows clients to publish on outside builders, and are often much less expensive than the competition.
+Godaddy is the biggest provider of domains, it has impeccable customer service, allows clients to publish on outside builders, and is often much less expensive than the competition.

 The traditional way of building websites requires software that is complex, expensive and needs specialized skills to update, manage and maintain.
 If you go the traditional route when creating your website the most basic update can be time consuming and expensive.
 These days we have many mainstream website builders some easier to use than others.
 Most of these builders have a free version with limitations that can be overcome if creative.
 I have tried and tested most of them.
 Weebly is by far the easiest, most affordable and most consistent in updating while staying within algorithm requirements.

 Hosting is the bread and butter of most domain providers.
 Because of this they try to force you to use their in-house builder (often a limited 3rd party version of a free builder) while making sure you pay a steep price for hosting.
 To be able to cut your dependency on hosting to save money, I would suggest looking at social media for social hosting and thinking outside of the box.